winton/captcha/README.markdown

 captcha
 =======

-A Google-style captcha generator for Rails.
-Rmagick required.
+An Rmagick based, Google-style captcha generator for Rails.

 Install